-Budgeted cost: £16,833.50
+Budgeted cost: £27,459

-Activity Evidence that supports this approach Challenge number(s) addressed Additional tutoring sessions for UKS2 pupils in areas of Maths, Reading and Writing.
+Activity Evidence that supports this approach Challenge number(s) addressed Additional small group intervention sessions in Maths, Reading and Writing.
 EEF Toolkit (+4: Small group tuition - moderate impact for low cost).
 Small group tuition has a positive impact, on average, of 4 months, additional progress in academic outcomes over the course of an academic year.
-1 Daily Reading and Phonics interventions for phonics for pupils in KS1 and LKS2 who have not met end of Key Stage standards / phonics screening check standards.
+1 Daily Reading and Phonics interventions for pupils in KS1 and LKS2 who have not met end of Key Stage standards / phonics screening check standards.
 EEF Toolkit (+5: Investment in Phonics - high impact for low cost).
 Phonics has a positive impact, on average, of 5 months, additional progress in academic outcomes over the course of an academic year.
-1 Social and emotional learning interventions to be developed, including Draw and Talk and Think Bricks.
-Emotion coaching approaches established the whole school.
+1 Social and emotional learning support and tutoring to be developed through emotion coaching approaches established across the whole school.
 EEF Toolkit (+4 = moderate impact).
 Social and Emotional learning approaches have a positive impact, on average, of 4 months, additional progress in academic outcomes over the course of an academic year.
+4

-4 Speech and Language Therapist to be employed through buy-in service offered by NHS to offer further specialist support for pupils referred to SALT services.
+Speech and Language Therapist to be employed through buy-in service offered by NHS to offer further specialist support for pupils referred to SALT services.
 EEF Toolkit (+6: Oral Language intervention - very high impact for low cost).
 Oral language intervention has a positive impact, on average, of 6 months, additional progress in academic outcomes over the course of an academic year.
-1, 4
+1, 4 -- --- ------